Can it happen again? John Kenneth Galbraith sat before a Congressional Committee, on October 29, 1979, to answer that question.

 October 30, 1929 — The selling finally abated.
 Volume was high but The Times average closed the day with a gain of 31 points (the Dow gained 28 points to close at 258.5).

-During the night of the 29th and into the 30th, reassuring quotes abounded about the “fundamental soundness” of things.
+During the night of the 29th and into the 30th, reassuring quotes appeared in newspapers about the “fundamental soundness” of things.

 The fundamentally strong position of the nation’s industries justified confidence. — R.R.
 Reynolds, president of Selected Industries, Inc.

 Believing that fundamental conditions of the country are sound and that there is nothing in the business situation to warrant the destruction of values that has taken place on the exchanges during the past week, my son and I have for some days been purchasing sound common stocks. — John D. Rockefeller